-A Galaxy S21 Ultra vs Galaxy Note 20 Ultra face-off will help you decide between two premium flagship phones that are quite stellar and somewhat similar, go head-to-head to see which is the best one for you.
+This Galaxy S21 Ultra vs. Galaxy Note 20 Ultra is a good question that you may be asking yourself.
+These two premium flagship phones, which are quite stellar and somewhat similar, go head-to-head to see which is the best one for you.
 In fact, as you'll see in our Samsung Galaxy S21 Ultra review, it's the most Note-like Galaxy S series phone ever, as it’s the first in that family to support the S Pen.
 That said, they're both over a year old at this point and all eyes are on the upcoming Galaxy S22 family.

 But if you look deeper, there are lots of key differences between the S21 Ultra and Galaxy Note 20 Ultra, from the cameras and the design to the processor and price.
 Our Galaxy Note 20 Ultra review shows it's still a formidable handset, but it's been surpassed in some ways by the newer Samsung.
 We compared these two phones side by side to help you decide which one is right for you.

 - Samsung Galaxy Note 20 vs. Galaxy Note 9: Do you need to upgrade?